Your Ultimate Guide: What to Pack for Canada Trip

 Frequently Asked Questions

-Is it expensive to buy forgotten items in Canada?
+Is it expensive to buy gear in Canada if I forget something?

-What future trends might impact what to pack for Canada trip?
+What future trends might impact packing for Canada trips?

 Leo List